Lanchon/REPIT/README.md

 REPIT started its life as i9100-only tool and it inherits this doc section from the good old days.

-> **IMPORTANT NOTE:** this script will not work if your phone is encrypted. you need to decrypt your phone first. this was found and reported by XDA user **jer194** [here] (http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747/post65307128). if you run the script on an encrypted phone anyway, no damage will come: it will just refuse to start, complaining that it cannot reread the partition table.
+> **IMPORTANT NOTE:** this script will not work if your phone is encrypted. you need to decrypt your phone first. this was found and reported by XDA user **jer194** [here](http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747/post65307128). if you run the script on an encrypted phone anyway, no damage will come: it will just refuse to start, complaining that it cannot reread the partition table.

 #### IF... your stock-partitioned device cannot flash gapps after updating to CM 13.0